Ginger Lynn: Adult return

 Allen returned to the adult-entertainment industry in 1999 for three movies: Torn (1999), White Lightning (2000), and New Wave Hookers 6 (2000).
 In March 2006, she became a host of Playboy Radio's Sirius Satellite Radio show, Night Calls Radio, with former adult-entertainment performer Christy Canyon.
 In June 2007, Allen performed for two of Kink.com's hardcore websites, Ultimate Surrender and Sex and Submission.

 Personal life

 Allen had a relationship with Charlie Sheen from 1990 to 1992 and accompanied him through drug rehabilitation.
-Despite consistent claims that Sheen has been physically abusive towards women, Lynn said she never experienced abuse; "Not one time did he raise his voice.
-No violence".
+Despite consistent claims that Sheen has been physically abusive towards women, Lynn has said she never experienced abuse: "Not one time did he raise his voice.
+No violence."
 She had a relationship with actor George Clooney.

 In 1991, Lynn served four and a half months in prison for tax evasion.
-In 1996, Lynn had a son with Steve Hirsch.
+In 1996, Lynn had a son with porn producer Steven Hirsch.